Inclusion & Diversity

 • Participated in the 1L Leadership Council on Legal Diversity Scholars Program

-• Hosted second annual Bessie Young Council Diversity and Inclusion Fellowship
+• Hosted third annual Bessie Young Council Diversity and Inclusion Fellowship

 • Partnered with the Diverse Attorney Pipeline Program

-Bradley also provides paid four to six-week summer internships to diverse college students in order to enhance the education of minority college students who are aspiring attorneys.
-In looking for our interns, we seek the best and brightest.
-Although we expect academic excellence, that is not our sole criterion.
-We look for students who are well-rounded, display enthusiasm and interest in gaining hands-on experience in the workplace, and demonstrate a desire to learn about the skills and qualities necessary to succeed in both law school and practice.
-Please apply here.
+Bradley also provides paid four to six-week summer internships to college students in order to enhance the education of college students who are aspiring attorneys and who are committed to broadening the diversity of voices in the legal profession and within our firm.
+In addition to academic excellence, we look for students who are well-rounded, display enthusiasm and interest in gaining hands-on experience in the workplace, and demonstrate a desire to learn about the skills and qualities necessary to succeed in both law school and practice.
+To apply, please email your resume to lcastle@bradley.com.

 For more information on Bradley’s Inclusion & Diversity initiatives, please download our Annual Report and Inclusion & Diversity Brochure found in the right-hand column of this page.